Injective edge-coloring of graphs with given maximum degree: Lower bounds

 Let $V(I_1)$ denote the union of the vertex sets of all edges in $I_1$.
 By definition, every component of $G[V(I_1)]$ is a star.
 Hence, if we delete from $V(I_1)$ the center of each star (when the star has only two vertices, then we assign exactly one of them as the center), then we obtain an independent set $J(I_1)$ of vertices in $G_{\Delta,g}$ with $|J(I_1)|=|I_1|$.
 Thus by~\eqref{lower} and the choice of $G_{\Delta,g}$,

 This yields the proposition.

-{\bf Proof of Proposition~\ref{pr2}.} The argument is similar to the proof above (and simpler).
-For any $\Delta$ and $g$, let $B(\Delta,g)$ be any $\Delta$-regular bipartite graph with girth at least $g$.
-By Marriage Theorem, $\alpha(B(\Delta,g))=0.5 |V(B(\Delta,g))|$.
-As in the proof of Proposition~\ref{pr1}, the number of edges in any color class of an injective edge coloring of $B(\Delta,g)$ is at most
+{\bf Proof of Proposition~\ref{pr2}.} The argument is similar to the proof above (and simpler). {For each $\Delta$, let $B$ be any $\Delta$-regular bipartite graph.
+By Marriage Theorem, $\alpha(B)=0.5 |V(B)|$.
+As in the proof of Proposition~\ref{pr1}, the number of edges in any color class of an injective edge coloring of $B$ is at most

-so we need at least $\Delta$ colors for injective edge coloring of $B(\Delta,g)$.
+so we need at least $\Delta$ colors for injective edge coloring of $B$. }